German atrocities committed against prisoners of war during World War II: Mortality rate at POW camps

-Mortality rates for POWs at German camps, outside the extremely high rates for the Soviet POWs, were at 1–6%, depending on the group.
-Gerlach cites estimates of about 1% for British and US prisoners, 1–2.8% for French, 2–2.5% for Belgians, 2–3% for Dutch, 2–4% for Poles, 3–6% for Yugoslavs and 6–7% for Italians.
+Mortality rates for non-Soviet POWs at German camps were at 1–6%, depending on the group.
+Gerlach cites estimates of about 1% for British and US prisoners, 1–2.8% for French prisoners, 2–2.5% for Belgians, 2–3% for Dutch prisoners, 2–4% for Poles, 3–6% for Yugoslavs, and 6–7% for Italians.

-The situation of Jews, who served in various armies, was particularly difficult because of The Holocaust.
+The situation of Jews, who served in various armies, was particularly difficult because of the Holocaust.
 However, while Jews were mistreated by the Germans more than non-Jews, their fates were generally tied to the nations and armies they belonged to.
-Those who were among Soviet POWs fared terribly; as Moore noted "the treatment of Jewish prisoners of war on the Eastern Front was even more extreme than that meted out to non-Jews."
+Soviet Jewish POWs fared terribly; as Moore noted, "the treatment of Jewish prisoners of war on the Eastern Front was even more extreme than that meted out to non-Jews."
 Non-officer Jews who served in the Polish Army were released into the general populace and perished alongside the civilians.
-However, most Jews who served in the armies of the Western Allies, as well as the Jewish officers in the Polish Army, suffered only minor discrimination, and their situation was relatively similar to that of their gentile counterparts in British, French or American armies.
+However, most Jews who served in the armies of the Western Allies, as well as Jewish officers in the Polish Army, suffered relatively minor discrimination, and their situation was relatively similar to that of their Gentile counterparts in British or American armies.